 Industrial type buildings are further classified as

-These building, primarily used for the storage or shelter including goods incidental to servicing, processing or repair, excluding goods include highly combustible or explosive products or materials, vehicles or animals.
+These buildings are primarily used for storage or shelter including goods incidental to servicing, processing, or repair, excluding goods that include highly combustible, explosive products or materials, vehicles, or animals.

-For example, warehouses, ‘cold storage, freight depots, transit sheds, storehouses, trucks, and marine tar Minerals, garages, hangars (other than aircraft repair hangars), grain elevators, barns and stables.
+For example, warehouses, cold storage, freight depots, transit sheds, storehouses, trucks, and marine terminals, garages, hangars (other than aircraft repair hangars), grain elevators, barns and stables.

 Storage properties are characterized by the presence of a relatively small number of people in proportion to the area.

-Any new users who increase the number of figures compared to other classes of occupancy will change the grouping of the building.
+Any new users who increase the number of figures compared to other classes of occupancy will change the grouping of buildings types.

-These building or part of a building that is used for the storage, handling, manufacture, or processing of highly combustible or explosive materials or products, which can produce extreme toughness and that produce toxic fumes or explosions.
+These buildings or part of a building that is used for the storage, handling, manufacture, or processing of highly combustible or explosive materials or products, which can produce extreme toughness and toxic fumes or explosions.

-For storage, handling, manufacture or processing that contains highly corrosive, toxic or toxic alkalis, acids or other liquids or chemicals that produce flame, fumes and explosives, toxic, irritant or corrosive gases and for storage, handling or processing.
+For storage, handling, manufacture, or processing products that contain highly corrosive, toxic, or toxic alkalis, acids or other liquids or chemicals that produce flame, fumes, and explosives, toxic, irritant, or corrosive gases and for storage, handling, or processing.

 A building consisting of roof and walls which are separated from any other building and has open space within its boundaries is called a separate building.

-These are buildings that are different from any other building on three sides and have open spaces.
+These buildings are different from any other building on three sides and have open spaces.
 (Open space is defined as integral parts of the site that are open to the sky.)

 These buildings are more than 4 stories and elevations greater than 15 meters (without stilts) or 17.5 meters (with stilts) above the average level of the front road are classified as tall buildings.